Kurense/kurense.com/case_studies/trine.md

 # The Solution

-ICS rapidly implemented a comprehensive, custom solution that quickly eliminated paper checks and transitioned 100% of the school's tuition-refund payments to electronic delivery loaded directly to Trine University Prepaid MasterCard&reg;.
+Kurensē rapidly implemented a comprehensive, custom solution that quickly eliminated paper checks and transitioned 100% of the school's tuition-refund payments to electronic delivery loaded directly to Trine University Prepaid MasterCard&reg;.

 # The Result

-ICS helped Trine University to eliminate costs associated with processing and distributing checks and made its internal operations more streamlined and efficient, while giving students a faster delivery of tuition refund disbursements.
+Kurensē helped Trine University to eliminate costs associated with processing and distributing checks and made its internal operations more streamlined and efficient, while giving students a faster delivery of tuition refund disbursements.